monroewilliams/trackball/hardware/README.md

 https://wiki.seeedstudio.com/Seeeduino-XIAO/

-The Adafruit QT Py is very similar (with the same pinout and processor) and should work with minimal changes to the code.
-It has a couple of niceties over the XIAO, including an actual reset button and an RGB LED that could be used to light things up.
+I've also swapped in an Adafruit QT Py (it's very similar with the same pinout and processor).
+It has a couple of niceties over the XIAO, including an actual reset button and an RGB LED that could be used to light things up. <br>
+I'm currently having some issues with it not dealing well with switching inputs on my KVM switch (it stops getting HID reports to the host and I don't know why), so be aware of that.

 https://www.adafruit.com/product/4600